 Directors.
 Subject to certain exceptions, directors may not vote on matters in which they have a material interest.
 The ordinary remuneration of the directors is determined from time to time by ordinary resolutions of the shareholders.
 Any director who holds any executive office, serves on any committee or otherwise performs services, which, in the opinion of the directors, are outside the scope of the ordinary duties of a director, may be paid such extra remuneration as the directors may determine.
 The directors may exercise all the powers of the Company to borrow money.
 These powers may be amended by special resolution of the shareholders.
 The directors are not required to retire at any particular age.
 There is no requirement for directors to hold shares.
-One-third of the directors to retire by rotation are those who have been longest in office since their last appointment or reappointment.
+One-third of the directors retire and offer themselves for re-election at each annual general meeting of the Company.
+The directors to retire by rotation are those who have been longest in office since their last appointment or reappointment.
 As between persons who became or were appointed directors on the same date, those to retire are determined by agreement between them or, otherwise, by lot.
 All of the shareholders entitled to attend and vote at the annual general meeting of the Company may vote on the re-election of directors.